awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

      1. Select **Choose an existing email template**, and then select **Choose a template**\.

      1. Browse for the template that you want to use\.
-When you select a template from the list, Amazon Pinpoint displays a preview of the active version of the template\. \(The active version is typically the version of a template that's been reviewed and approved for use, depending on your workflow\.\)
+When you select a template from the list, Amazon Pinpoint displays a preview of the active version of the template\. \(The active version is usually the version of a template that's been reviewed and approved for use, depending on your workflow\.\)

      1. When you find the template that you want, select it, and then select **Choose template**\.